graviton-browser/graviton-browser/website/source/introduction.rst

 **Incremental adaptation.** Because the shell is resolving and invoking main classes from Maven coordinates, it is capable of running any ordinary Java app that has a main method.
 By implementing a series of small, simple tweaks to an app, it can be made to run better, faster and more safely inside Graviton.
-See :doc:`incremental-adaptation` for more details.
+See :doc:`graviton-apps` for more details.

 **App streaming.** The average web page is 2mb in size.
 Experimentation shows that many apps can easily be made to fit within this size budget using pack200 compression and by not re-downloading commonly used dependencies.